ProximityShortcuts User Guide

 How is this different from ProximityLock?

-ProximityLock can also run shortcuts when you go away, but the main idea was to lock the screen.
-ProximityShortcuts is an App Store version of ProximityLock but it doesn't have lock screen or screensaver actions built in.
-These can be triggered via shortcuts you create.
+ProximityLock can also run shortcuts when you go away, and its main idea is to lock (and now also unlock) the screen.
+ProximityShortcuts is the App Store version of ProximityLock, but it doesn't have built-in lock screen or screensaver actions — those can be triggered via shortcuts you create.

 Does the app need to stay open?